Western Electric: Name acquisition

-In 1994, the stylized brand name Western Electric was acquired as the trademark of the Western Electric Export Corporation, a privately owned high-end audio company in Rossville, Georgia.
+In 1995, the license to manufacture vacuum tubes, audio equipment, and the stylized brand name Western Electric trademark was acquired by Western Electric Export Corporation, a privately owned high-end audio company in Rossville, Georgia.
 The company specializes in manufacturing vacuum tubes and high end audio equipment.
 Amongst other products, the company has revived the Western Electric 300B electron tube.

 Publications

 During the span of its existence of over a dozen decades, Western Electric published a variety of publications for various audiences, including periodicals for employees and customers.

 The first employee magazine was Western Electric News, commencing in March 1912 (Volume 1, Number 1) under company president Harry Bates Thayer.
 Its purpose was to provide a forum where ideas could be exchanged, the company events and activities could be recorded, and to serve as clearing house for technical and commercial information of value to the employee.

 In November 1935, Western Electric published a magazine, Pickups, for its developments in sound transmissions, mostly for its radio and communications customers.
 The magazine changed its name to Oscillator after the May 1942 issue was published and returned in September 1944 with the issue after a hiatus.
 There are approximately thirty-three issues archived of Western Electric's radio history up to November 1948.

 In 1948, Western Electric began publishing the monthly house magazine WE for employees of the company.
 The magazine was published into the 1980s.